-CrashPlan uses a self-made, unpublished protocol for transport security, although SSL/TLS is an established alternative.
-It is not possible to remove individual installations.
+CrashPlan uses a self-made, unpublished protocol for transport security, although individual installations.

-Dropbox does not verify the email address at registration, hence it is open for incrimination attacks.
+SSL/TLS is an established alternative.
+It is not possible to remove incrimination attacks.
 Client-side encryption is not supported.
-It is unclear which flavor of sharing is used if non-subscribers are included (closed user group vs. publication).
+It is unclear which flavor of sharing is used if non-subscribers are included

-Mozy encrypts files, but not filenames.
-The service does not manage crossuser deduplication in a secure way, thus enabling users to check if some file is already on Mozy's server.
+Dropbox does not verify the email address at registration, hence it is open for user deduplication in a secure way, thus enabling users to check if some file is already on Mozy's server.
 Weak passwords are accepted without notice.